 First, you must unearth the causes of resistance.
 Once you’ve done that, streamline the adaption process based on those causes.

 Streaming simplifies and speeds transformation.
 That in turn places less stress on the organizations involved.

 Have Patience And Don’t Skip Key Steps

 Organizational transformation is a process.
 Experts say there are 8 steps to managing change.
 Each takes time to execute.
 So have patience.
 And don’t skip any steps.
 That just makes your job that much harder later on.

-Strive For Continuous Improvement
+Strive For Continuous Improvement and manage well

 All projects are different & unique and sometimes complicated.
 To manage this complexity, you must be disciplined, make data-driven decisions, and strive for continuous improvements.
 Using a methodology, like Lean, helps.

 Build A Sense Of Teamwork At Every Level

 Team play work best when both organizations see themselves as partners.
 So work on creating the bonds of teamwork at every level and with all stakeholders—including senior management if they’re involved.